Mosie Lister: Personal background

 Thomas Mosie Lister was born in Cochran, Georgia, to Willis and Pearl Lister who were both musical and attempted to teach their son music at an early age on their farm in the Empire District of Dodge County.
 They placed the young Lister in the church choir, but soon discovered that he could not distinguish musical tones.
 It wasn't until he began studying the violin that his ear training abilities began to improve and by the time he was a teenager he was already studying harmony and composition.
 He studied music at the Vaughan School of Music in Tennessee in 1939.

 Lister joined the Navy in World War II.
 At the end of his tour, he enrolled in Middle Georgia College where he continued to study harmony, counterpoint, arranging, piano and organ.
 In 1946 he met Wylene Whitten.
 They married that same year, moved to Atlanta, and in 1949 gave birth to identical twin daughters.
 After three decades as a Gospel singer, songwriter, and arranger, Lister, became an ordained Baptist minister.
 He was also an ordained deacon at the Riverside Baptist Church of Tampa.
 Following the death of Wylene in 2001, he married Martha Jean Hunter April 7, 2002.

 Career

-Lister's first professional singing employment was as a member with the Sunny South Quartet, which also included Jim "Big Chief" Wetherington; whom he left with to form the Melody Masters Quartet.
+Lister's first professional singing employment was as a member of the Sunny South Quartet, which also included Jim "Big Chief" Wetherington, with whom he left to form the Melody Masters Quartet.
 In 1948, Hovie Lister (no relation) invited him to be the original lead singer for the Statesmen Quartet.
 Shortly thereafter, he retired from professional singing and devoted his attention to writing, and in 1953 he formed the Mosie Lister Publishing Company which later merged into Lillenas Publishing Company of Kansas City, Missouri in October 1969.